 Kelly Fritsch, Co-director

-Kelly Fritsch is an Assistant Professor in the Department of Sociology and Anthropology at Carleton University and director of the Disability Justice & Crip Culture Collaboratory.
-As a feminist disability studies scholar and crip theorist, her work mobilizes social and cultural theory, arts-based research, and everyday hacking and tinkering to explore the generative frictions of disability politics and culture.
-She is co-author of We Move Together, a children’s book engaging community-based practices of accessibility and desiring disability, and co-editor of Disability Injustice: Confronting Criminalization in Canada and Keywords for Radicals: The Contested Vocabulary of Late-Capitalist Struggle.
+Kelly Fritsch is an assistant professor in the Department of Sociology and Anthropology at Carleton University and co-director of the Disability Justice & Crip Culture Collaboratory.
+As a feminist disability studies scholar and crip theorist, her work mobilizes social and cultural theory, arts-based research, and everyday hacking and tinkering to engage the generative frictions of disability politics and culture.
+She is co-author of We Move Together, a children’s book about disability culture, community, and accessibility, and co-editor of Disability Injustice: Confronting Criminalization in Canada and Keywords for Radicals: The Contested Vocabulary of Late-Capitalist Struggle.

 Fady Shanouda, Co-director

 Fady Shanouda is an Assistant Professor in the Pauline Jewett Institute of Women’s and Gender Studies at Carleton University and co-director of the Disability Justice & Crip Culture Collaboratory.
 His scholarly contributions lie at the theoretical and pedagogical intersections of Disability, Mad, and Fat Studies and include socio-historical examinations that surface the interconnections of colonialism, racism, ableism/sanism and fatphobia.
 He has published scholarly articles on disability/mad-related issues in higher education, Canadian disability history, the anti-fat bias in medicine, and community-based learning.
 He is also host of Disability Saves the World podcast.

 Megan Linton, Student member